SeanEwanDalton/Best-Video-Game/README.md

 # Best-Video-Game
-Visualisation of the best video games of all time!
+Visualisation of the best video games of all time using Sheets!

 Data taken from Kaggle: https://www.kaggle.com/datasets/faisaljanjua0555/best-video-games-of-all-time?select=data.csv